rchipka/symmetric/README.md

 # Symmetric

-Symmetric enables an app or website to securely achieve *seamless interaction between a client and server*, without learning any frameworks, without building any APIs, and without maintaining multiple codebases.
+Symmetric enables a Javascript web application to securely achieve *seamless interaction between a client and server*, without learning any frameworks, without building any APIs, and without maintaining multiple codebases.

-With server side DOM rendering enabled, Symmetric can enable your app to operate seamlessly as *both a static web site or dynamic web application*, without learning and implementing any additional framework, and without having to think about routing/HTTP.

 Symmetric allows the server and client to automatically enter and exchange javascript execution scopes as-needed, meaning *the client and server both